Oxygem/TaskSwarm.js/README.md

 + Ultimately not very tolerant of larger numbers of workers & complicated partitions
 + But should be solid in small groups
 + Redis cluster (untested) may be of use

+**partitionPercentage** - means "the min. % of other workers a worker/monitor has to ping to remain active when Redis goes down".

+Basically a choice of consitency vs partition resiliance.
+The lower the percentage the more resiliant the swarm is to network dropouts, however it's also more likely tasks get duplicated during partitions.
+A high percentage will mean better task consistency, but you'll be less resiliant to network partitions.